SaiKrishna-Koruprolu/SaiKrishna-Koruprolu/README.md

 ### Hi there 👋

+This is Sai Krishna...

-- 🌱 Tech enthusiast, currently pursuing masters in Applied Computer science @nwmostate
+- 🌱 I am a Tech enthusiast, currently pursuing masters in Applied Computer science @nwmostate
 - 📫 How to reach me: https://www.linkedin.com/in/koruprolu-sai-krishna